-Gordon Adomdza, PhD, is an Assistant Professor of Entrepreneurship & Innovation.
+Gordon Adomdza, PhD, is an Executive Professor of Entrepreneurship & Innovation.
 Prior to joining the DMSB faculty at Northeastern University, Professor Adomdza was a lecturer at the University of Waterloo, Ontario, Canada and Wilfrid Laurier University in Waterloo, Ontario, Canada.
 He also worked with Continuum Innovation, in Boston, on projects towards the development of design-innovation curriculum; with the Canadian Innovation Centre, in Ontario, on market analyses for new ventures; and with General Leasing & Finance Co.
 Ltd., in Ghana, as a financial analyst.

 Gordon’s research interests are in the areas of micro-level entrepreneurship and corporate entrepreneurship, with a developing interest in innovation & design for the base of the pyramid, as well as sustainable business models for social entrepreneurship.
 He teaches courses in the areas of innovation and entrepreneurship to undergrads and grads at Northeastern.
 The innovation course identifies ideas through design strategy and was co-developed with Continuum Innovation.
 Gordon also teaches a course utilizing human centered design and innovation concepts for emerging markets and the base of the pyramid.